FNALLPC/cms-das-pre-exercises/_episodes/03-CMSDASPreExercise-ROOT-python.md

 > root [0] Events->GetEntries("nMuon >= 2")
 > ```
 >
-> Write the number of events with at least 2 muons in the Google form.
+> Write the number of events with at least 2 muon candidates in the Google form.
 {: .challenge}

 # Plotting with pyROOT
 You can also use ROOT in python, almost identically to CINT except with python instead of C++.
 (This is possible because of pyROOT, a wrapper around ROOT that creates a nearly 1-to-1 map of all the C++ classes to python classes.)
 Make sure you're logged into cmslpc, and that you have called the LCG setup script in the session.
 Then, let's reopen the NanoAOD file in python.
-Start a python interactive session by entering `python` (type ctrl-d to quit), then enter the following into the python interpreter:
+Start a python interactive session by entering `python3` (type ctrl-d or ``exit()`` to quit), then enter the following into the python interpreter:

 ```shell
 import ROOT